katrinape/CarMechanicServiceFrontend/README.md

 ![IMG3](./img/Reservation.png)

 ## General info
-This is Java frontend application with client-server architecture which can be used to monitor activities for customers, customer's reservations, cars and cars' repairs.
+This is Angular frontend application with client-server architecture which can be used to monitor activities for customers, customer's reservations, cars and cars' repairs.
 It's all about create, update, delete and search all mentioned entites.

 Software requirements are described with following use cases: